I'm probably one of the few fans of the first two Bubsy

 the characters, and throw in lots of randomness.
 Somehow, they changed Bubsy from a wisecracker with no personality, into a wisecracking jerk.
 His niece and nephew are now huge brats, and most offensive of all is Arnold the Armadillo.
 He has a paranoid fear of trucks (understandable considering his role in Bubsy 2

 ), and is the butt of numerous jokes involving trucks coming to run him over, including watching a news report about how armadillos frequently die from trucks.
-That's not just morbid, but stupidly random.
+That's not just morbid, but stupidly excessive.

 It's really just a bunch of characters with simplistic traits who do random things.
 It's not funny, it's not entertaining, and there's no real story to follow.
 It's not hard to see why the Bubsy